by Kathy Cassidy

 Maybe you would like to share what is happening in your classroom with your students’ parents and others who are part of your classroom community.
 Why not try a classroom blog, a classroom Twitter account or a Facebook page to showcase the activities and learning that are taking place?
 (You don’t have to do all three at once!)

 Perhaps you would like your students to be able to publish their writing or their reading fluency or their math skills for a global audience.
-If this is the case, then why not try student blogs, a wiki or some other online program?
+If this is the case, then why not try student blogs or some other online program?
 Invite others in to view and give feedback to your learners.

 It’s not technology – it’s the stuff of teaching